ohmjs/ohm/doc/api-reference.md

 <h2 id="semantics">Semantics, Operations, and Attributes</h2>

-Internally, a successful MatchResult contains a _parse tree_, which is made up of _parse nodes_.
-Each parse node is associated with a particular _parsing expression_ (a fragment of an Ohm grammar), and the node captures any input that was successfully parsed by that expression.
-Parse trees are not directly exposed -- instead, they are inspected indirectly through _operations_ and _attributes_.

 An Operation represents a function that can be applied to a successful match result.
-Like a [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern), an operation is evaluated by recursively walking the parse tree, and at each node, invoking the matching semantic action from its *action dictionary*.
+Like a [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern), an operation is evaluated by recursively walking the parse tree, and at each node, invoking the matching semantic action from its _action dictionary_.

 An Attribute is an Operation whose result is memoized, i.e., it is evaluated at most once for any given node.

 A Semantics is a family of operations and/or attributes for a given grammar.
 A grammar may have any number of Semantics instances associated with it -- this means that the clients of a grammar (even in the same program) never have to worry about operation/attribute name clashes.

+### Semantics objects

-Operations and attributes are accessed by applying a semantics instance to a [MatchResult](#MatchResult).
-This returns an object whose properties correspond to the operations and attributes of the semantics.
+Operations and attributes are accessed by applying a semantics instance to a [MatchResult](#matchresult-objects).
+This returns a parse node, whose properties correspond to the operations and attributes of the semantics.
 For example, to invoke an operation named 'prettyPrint': `mySemantics(matchResult).prettyPrint()`.
 Attributes are accessed using property syntax -- e.g., for an attribute named 'value': `mySemantics(matchResult).value`.

 A Semantics instance `s` has the following methods, which all return `this` so they can be chained: